 So the big question…can you really find the perfect British countryside escape in Northamptonshire?

 I have a confession to make - for many years the phrase ‘Bed and Breakfast’ conjured up images of net curtains, floral carpets and worn out 80′s decor.
 I imagined paper thin walls, a huge television set and a sweet old lady who’d been running the establishment for 50 years (and hadn’t updated the decor since then either).
 It was rare that I’d book a stay in anything other than a hotel, but then Airbnb came along and that changed everything.

 There’s definitely been a shift in what people want from accommodation – we’re swapping corporate carbon copies for home comforts, soulless chains for swanky apartments, one size fits all, for one size that fits ME.

-Every year, TripAdvisor come up with their list of the Travellers Choice Top 10 B&Bs in the world, and The Swallows Rest in Brigstock have appeared in the Top 10 (at number 5 and number 8) for the last 2 years.
+Every year, TripAdvisor come up with their list of the Travellers Choice Top 10 B&Bs in the world, and The Swallows Rest in Brigstock were placed as 5th best B&B in the world in 2017.
+Then in 2018, they came 8th in the UK and 16th in Europe.
 The B&B is an intimate affair with 3 luxurious (and very generously sized) rooms that are run by husband and wife team Nick and Sam Read.

 So how do you become one of the best B&Bs in the world?
 I decided to investigate and interviewed Sam the owner to find out…